Sean-Zhong/Pnmbr-validator/README.md

 5. Log errors along the way

 ## Improvements
 If I had more time I would have liked to package the project in a executable jar file and look into the java package structure more.
+I would like to separate the .class files into a separate directory other than inside my code directory.